kingwingfly/Supply-Chain-Decision-Model/README.md

    git clone https://github.com/kingwingfly/Supply-Chain-Decision-Model.git
    cd Supply-Chain-Decision-Model
    ```
-2. Prepare the environment (only for those use conda, if you do not, solve by yourself)
+2. Prepare the environment (only for those using conda, if you do not, solve by yourself)
    ```sh
    conda create -n torch python=3.10 conda activate torch